 Promoting Scientific Learning in an Informal Environment

-While many students and members of the general public may occasionally encounter terms such as “catalyst” and “nanotechnology” among others, they may not understand the basics of what these scientific concepts entail, how they are related, and how vital they are to economic prosperity.
+Much like country music artist Barbara Mandrell famously sang in her hit single “I Was Country When Country Wasn’t Cool”, catalysts have been carrying out efficient chemical transformations at the molecular level before terms such as “green chemistry” and “nanotechnology” were cool.
+While many students and members of the general public may occasionally hear about catalysts, they may not understand the basic scientific concepts that govern the function of these materials, how they relate to green chemistry and nanotechnology, and how vital they are to economic prosperity.
 In fact, catalysts are so ubiquitous that nearly 90% of all chemical products are manufactured with the aid of these materials and up to 20% of the economic activities in industrialized countries directly depend on catalysis (Heveling, J. J. Chem.
 Ed.
 2012, 89, 1530.).

 Our mission is to develop and deliver chemical engineering and catalysis-related outreach programming to stimulate interest in STEM fields among K-12 students with limited chemistry background and to raise public awareness for the importance of catalysis.
 These programs, which were designed in collaboration with Professors Rajamani Gounder and Fabio H. Ribeiro at Purdue University and can be tailored to emphasize scientific topics such as biology, medicine, energy, and the environment, include: